 The greatest tragedy is not that men die, but what dies in men while they live.
-There are many who take in oxygen and give out carbon-dioxide but have no evidence of life.
+There are many who take in oxygen and give out carbon dioxide but have no evidence of life.
 The evidence of life is growth and multiplication.
-The tree that does not bear fruit is cut down and thrown in fire.
+The tree that does not bear fruit is cut down and thrown in the fire.
 Whatever does not evidence life is just occupying space.

 You are the salt of the earth, but if the salt loses its savor, it is good for nothing, but cast to the ground and trodden under feet of men.

-There is no great name in history that did not conquer an injustice or evil, or at least died trying to make a different in the life of others.
-Great names are not remembered because of how they sound but because such offered an unparalleled service, not out of duty, but out of compassion, love and self-denial for the benefit of humanity and restoration of hope to many.
+There is no great name in history that did not conquer an injustice or evil or at least died trying to make a difference in the life of others.
+Great names are not remembered because of how they sound but because such offered unparalleled service, not out of duty, but out of compassion, love, and self-denial for the benefit of humanity and restoration of hope to many.